 The Interstate Custody ProblemAccording to US Weekly, Scarlett’s husband Romain plans to fight for custody of their daughter, which could set up an ugly court battle.
 He’s French and his attorney states his client plans to move back to France:

-I’ve written about interstate custody issues, and recently spoke on the subject.
+He would like to move to France with his daughter and Ms. Johansson does a lot of traveling, it will be an interesting process.I’ve written about interstate custody issues, and recently spoke on the subject.
 So, what laws govern, and where could Romain file for divorce and custody?

 Interstate Custody LawsSeveral laws govern where to file your interstate custody case.
 In a recent New York case, an appellate court had to reconcile two laws governing interstate custody: the UCCJEA and Hague Convention.
 In the New York case, a husband, wife and child moved from Canada to New York.
 After about five months in New York, the mother took the child back to Canada without the father’s consent and she promptly filed for custody there.
 The father filed his own custody action in New York, applied for the return of the child under the Hague Convention, and instituted a Hague Convention case in Canada.
 The Canadian court ruled that the child had been “habitually resident” in New York on the day that she was taken back to Canada, and ordered that the mother return the child to New York.
 The mother brought the child back to New York but asked New York to dismiss the New York case because New York was not the “home state” of the child under the UCCJEA.